-Portable Electronic Devices Prohibited Zone
+Portable Electronic Devices - Usage in Zones

-- 23. Portable Electronic Devices (PEDs) are portable devices that can capture, process, store, record or communicate information electronically.
-Most PEDs are capable of internet connection via Wi-Fi or cellular data, and also contain media, which may be removable or fixed within the device (see ISM section 'Media Usage'.)
-Examples of PEDs, official or privately owned, that may be found within Defence include but are not limited to: - a. laptops, tablets, eReaders, mobile phones, cameras, audio players/recorders; - b. data transfer and format converters, that transfer information between peripherals without the use of an intervening computer, such as portable Wi-Fi hotspots, one touch backup drives, Serial Advanced Technology Attachment (SATA) hard disk to Universal Serial Bus (USB) converters.
-USB host transfer devices and wireless speakers; and
+- 26. Portable Electronic Devices (PEDs) are devices that can capture, process, store, record or communicate information electronically.
+Most PEDs are capable of internet connection via Wi-Fi or cellular data, and also contain media which may be removable or fixed within the device (see ISM section 'Media Usage').